solidjs/solid-testing-library/README.md

 ## Integration with Vite

-A working Vite template setup with `solid-testing-library` and TypeScript support can be found [here](https://github.com/solidjs/solid-start/tree/main/examples/with-vitest).
+A working Vite template setup with `solid-testing-library` and TypeScript support can be found [for classic solid](https://github.com/solidjs/templates/tree/main/ts-vitest) and [for solid-start](https://github.com/solidjs/solid-start/tree/main/examples/with-vitest).

 ## Docs